 The main component of a point of sale system is the CPU, or computer, that runs the software.
 It may have a standard operating system running the machine or it may come loaded with proprietary software from the POS software vendor.
 It is wise to use your POS computer for only sales transactions, reports, and inventory control.
 This means you should resist the urge to use your point of sale system for any Internet activities.

 An essential part of a POS system is the cash drawer.
 Money, credit card receipts, and other paperwork are stored here.
-This piece of hardware receives a signal from the computer or receipt printer and opens when necessary.
+This piece of hardware receives a signal from the computer or receipt printer and opens it when necessary.
 If purchasing the components of the POS system separately, be sure the cash drawer is compatible with the rest of the system.
 Cash drawers should be sturdy and withstand the constant opening and closing.

 Customer Pole Display

 One optional part of a point of sale system is the customer display or pole display.
 A lighted display for the customer to view transaction totals, amount tendered and some customer displays feature customized messages or can show advertising.

 A retailer has many choices of the point of sale monitors to add to their POS system.
 Flat-panel LCD monitors may cost a little more than the standard CRT monitor, but the LCD display will take up less space at the checkout counter.

 POS Touch Screen